cambiotraining/unix-shell/index.md

 - Combine multiple commands to solve more complex tasks.
 - Write _Bash_ scripts to record and make your analysis reproducible.
 - Understand what a _for loop_ is an how it can be used to automate repetitive tasks.
-- Work on remote servers and move data to/from them.
+- Access remote servers and move data to/from them.
 :::